 Scabior, due to the pedophilic role that he played in the films.

 Certain Death Eaters.
 You'll hardly ever see this with Fenrir Greyback, but Bellatrix and Lucius are among the most common recipients of this trope.

 As Neville's Badass credentials grew, so did his number of fans.

 Fred and George, to the point that in many fics bashing the Weasleys, they're usually the only ones who don't seem like Complete Monsters.

 To say Luna is beloved by the denizens of the internet is puttingit mildly.
 While she's definitely an endearing and likeable character on her own, it helps that the idea of being different and standing out (and sometimes being "random") was already popular with teens on the internet.

 Sirius Black, which was pushed further thanks to Gary Oldman's performance in the movies.

-Peter Pullen's portrayal of Yaxley as a classy gangster helped make him one.
+Peter Mullen's portrayal of Yaxley as a classy gangster helped make him one.

-The near-universal fandom hatred for Umbridge resulted in much greater love for her good counterpart Professor McGonagal after Book 5.
+The near-universal fandom hatred for Umbridge resulted in much greater love for her good counterpart Professor McGonagall after Book 5.